dossgollin-lab/climate-data/README.md

 Conceptually, the steps are:

 1. Download the raw data.
 The raw data is stored in compressed format on Iowa State's servers, with one `.grib2` file corresponding to one time step ("snapshot", i.e. one hour).
 Once the data is downloaded, it is decompressed it is stored in `./data/grib2/`.
 This data format is relatively compressed, so each file is of order 500kB.
 1. Use `xarray` to read in each `.grib2` file and save a spatial subset of it (set the boundaries in `config.yml`) as a netcdf4 file.
 Although these files are less compressed, they are much faster to read in.
+This step is rather slow because it takes a while (~10 seconds per snapshot) for `xarray` to parse the `.grib2` files correctly.
 1. Use `xarray`'s `open_mfdataset`, which leverages the power of `dask` for lazy loading, to read in all the data from netcdf4 files, subset, and extract the spatial/temporal boundaries of interest.
 See `demo.ipynb` for a simple demo

 The main tool used to accomplish this is [Snakemake](snakemake.readthedocs.io/), which is a reproducible workflow management system that is deeply integrated with Python.